ramakotida/sharepointDevelopment/README.md

 # sharepointDevelopment
 for sharepoint development
-# Azure screen shorts for Create sharepoint server 2019
+# screen shorts for Create sharepoint server 2019

 Best Link for Adding Active directory for windows server :